iotaledger/rosetta-iota/docs/pages/relation.md

-# IOTA protocol
+# Relation between IOTA and Rosetta

-The IOTA protocol differs from most DLT technologies in the sense that it is not a Blockchain, but a Directed Acyclic Graph (DAG), popularly known as [the Tangle](https://assets.ctfassets.net/r1dr6vzfxhev/2t4uxvsIqk0EUau6g2sw0g/45eae33637ca92f85dd9f4a3a218e1ec/iota1_4_3.pdf).
+The IOTA protocol differs from most DLT technologies in the sense that it uses a directed acyclic graph (DAG) data structure that allows transactions to be added in parallel.

-For that reason, a few concepts have been adapted in relation to the Rosetta API.
+## Blocks and Milestones

+IOTA has the concept of Milestones as the closest analogy for Blocks.
+Periodically, an authorized entity issues a milestone (imagine as checkpoint) to the network to settle the ledger state.

 ## Messages and Transactions
-IOTA uses messages as a envelope around a payload that can consist of data (indexation), value (transactions) or a combination of both (a indexation payload embedded in a transaction).
-Transactions use a utxo-based model for transfering value.
+IOTA nodes gossip messages.
+A message is a envelope around a payload that can consist of data (indexation), value (transactions) or a combination of both (a indexation payload embedded in a transaction).
+Transactions use a UTXO-based model to transfer value.

-## Blocks and Milestones
-Being a DAG, IOTA has the concept of Milestones as the closest analogy for Blocks.
-Periodically, nodes settle the current ledger state by creating a special message that defines a new Milestone.

-IOTA Fullnodes (such as [HORNET](https://github.com/gohornet/hornet.git) and [BEE](https://github.com/iotaledger/bee.git)) don't contain the entire history of the Tangle.
-They have a parameter called `pruningIndex` which represents the oldest Milestone available on the node.
+You can find more information about the message format [here](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).

+## IOTA nodes

+**IOTA full-nodes** (such as [HORNET](https://github.com/gohornet/hornet.git) and [Bee](https://github.com/iotaledger/bee.git)) are able to start up securely from a recent block instead of having to synchronize from genesis.
+Also, they are able to prune history from time to time in a safe way.
+**IOTA full-nodes per default don't hold the entire Tangle history.**

-Only Permanodes (such as [Chronicle](https://github.com/iotaledger/chronicle.rs/tree/main/chronicle-node)) have the ability of holding the entire Tangle history.
+Only **IOTA Permanodes** (such as [Chronicle](https://github.com/iotaledger/chronicle.rs/tree/main/chronicle-node)) **are designed to hold the entire Tangle history.**

-## Node Endpoints
-The following IOTA Node endpoints are necessary for the `rosetta-iota` implementation:
- - `/api/v1/info`
- - `/api/v1/milestones`
- - `/api/v1/milestones/{milestoneId}/utxo-changes`
- - `/api/v1/address`
- - `/api/v1/peers`
- - `/api/v1/outputs`
- - `/api/v1/messages`
+`rosetta-iota` aims for a more reliable integration and better performance with limiting state storage.
+For this reasons **the Rosetta API implementation will be deployed with an IOTA full-node** ([HORNET](https://github.com/gohornet/hornet.git)).

 # IOTA and Rosetta